VachikKh/shared_budget/README.md

 # shared_budget
-This file calculates shared shopping for a group of people This initial version if for three people
+This code calculates individual consumes for shared shopping for a group of people.
+This initial version if for three people
 Just call from you terminal with -d parameter for data